EFHIII/midi-ch/README.md

   - Increase step size ( * 1.2 )
 - \-
   - Decrease step size ( / 1.2 )
+- hold RIGHT-ARROW
+  - Pushes low notes that passes the middle blue line in a chord rightward forcing chords of GR/RY/YB/BO
+- hold LEFT-ARROW
+  - Deletes all notes left of the highest note in a chord (makes chords not chords) when a chord passes the middle blue line
 - hold D
   - Delete the note the bottom fret represents that passes the middle red line
 - hold BACKSPACE